tgharold/Lussatite.FeatureManagement/README.md

 ## Quickstart

-1. Take a dependency on `Lussatite.FeatureManagement` and `Lussatite.FeatureManagement.LazyCache`.
+1. Take a dependency on `Lussatite.FeatureManagement`.

 2. Define a set of string constants for the names of your features.
 Look at the various static TestFeatures.cs files for ideas.